zhelyabuzhsky/yii2-sitemap/README.md

     'maxUrlsCountInFile' => 10000,
     'sitemapDirectory' => 'frontend/web',
-    'optionalAttributes' => ['changefreq', 'lastmod', 'priority'], ],
+    'optionalAttributes' => ['changefreq', 'lastmod', 'priority'],
+    'maxFileSize' => '10M',
+  ],
 ```

 where
 * maxUrlsCountInFile - max count of urls in one sitemap file;
 * sitemapDirectory - directory to place sitemap files;
-* optionalAttributes - list of used optional attributes.
+* optionalAttributes - list of used optional attributes;
+* maxFileSize - maximal file size.
+Zero to work without limits.
+So you can specify the following abbreviations k - kilobytes and m - megabytes.
+By default 10m.

 ### Console action